Published: January 11, 2021 | Last Updated: November 13, 2025

 Don’t try to hold off important information for a reveal.

-Right now, you’re trying to sell yourself, so make it as interesting as possible from the get-go.
+You’re trying to sell yourself right now, so make your introduction as interesting as possible.

 Additionally, be careful about how you describe your characters.
 It can help to have pictures of actors and characters from other movies that fill a similar role.
 That said, don’t expect to have an actor.